 Research shows that both cognitive, and social and emotional skills improve life outcomes at a societal and an individual level.
-Considerable information exists on the development of cognitive skills but is lacking for social and emotional skills.
+Considerable information exists on the development and importance of cognitive skills but is lacking for social and emotional skills.
 The Survey on Social and Emotional Skills (SSES) aims to help close this information gap.

 The model includes a cluster of mutually related social and emotional skills within five broad domains.
 For example, the domain of collaboration encompasses empathy, trust and co-operation.
 Apart from showing their mutual similarity, these groupings also ensure a systematic, comprehensive and balanced consideration of individuals’ social and emotional skills.

 The Survey includes 16 social and emotional skills.

 In the first round, the Survey took a single snapshot of two cohorts of primary and secondary school students, at ages 10 and 15.
 It assessed students' social and emotional skills directly but also obtained information from their parents, teachers and school principals.
 This allowed us to understand the home and school contexts in which these skills develop.

 In the present, second round, the Survey targets one cohort of 15-year-old students, and the inclusion of the younger cohort of 10-year-old students is optional.
 Students’ social and emotional skills are measured directly through self-assessment, and students, teachers, and school principals also provide information to allow us to understand the home and school contexts in which these skills develop.
 Parent participation in the second round is optional.

 The Survey's assessment instruments are reports of typical behaviours, thoughts and feelings.